Rachel Lomax: Career

 After graduating from LSE in 1968, she joined HM Treasury, where she worked on a range of macroeconomic, monetary, and financial issues.
 She was in succession Principal Private Secretary to the Chancellor of the Exchequer Nigel Lawson in 1985–86, then a deputy secretary at the Treasury, and then Deputy Chief Economic Adviser in 1990–94.
 In 1994–95, she was head of the Economic and Domestic Secretariat at the Cabinet Office.

 From 1995 to 1996, she was a vice-president of the World Bank and chief of staff to the President of the World Bank.
 From 1996 to 2003 she was in turns permanent secretary at four government departments.
 She was permanent secretary at the Welsh Office from 1996 to 1999, where she oversaw the setting up of the National Assembly for Wales.
 Afterwards, from 1999 to 2002, Lomax was permanent secretary of the Department of Social Security and then from 2001 its successor, the Department for Work and Pensions.
 Then in 2002–2003 Lomax served as Permanent Secretary at the Department for Transport, having moved there with her Secretary of State Alistair Darling when prime minister Tony Blair reshuffled his cabinet following the resignation—in highly charged and controversial circumstances—of the Secretary of State for Transport Stephen Byers.

 From 2003 to 2008 she was a deputy governor at the Bank of England, serving on its Monetary Policy Committee, where she was "one of the more moderate, centrist figures".
 She left "just before the collapse of Lehman Brothers in 2008" reportedly to "pursue other interests".

 In December 2008, she became an independent non-executive director of HSBC Holdings, where she is also a member of the audit and risk committees.
 In December 2010 she joined BAA (now Heathrow Airport Holdings) as a non-executive director, and she is also a non-executive director of Serco, and a trustee of Imperial College London, and has served as President of the Institute of Fiscal Studies.

 Personal life

 Lomax is on the Board of the Royal National Theatre and of De Montfort University in Leicester.
 In June 2007 she received an honorary degree from the University of Glasgow.

 She married Michael Acworth Lomax in 1967; they divorced in 1990.
-The couple has two sons.
+The couple has two sons and now have 4 granddaughters.